 - Tracking growth and change in a Science experiment using both photos and text is a unique way to share.

-- A unique way to create an ‘About Me‘ or ‘About my Family‘ or ‘History of my Community‘
+- A unique way to create an ‘About Me‘ or ‘About my Family‘ or ‘History of my Community‘.
+A recent teacher candidate created a beaded timeline with her students to help students learn more about the Indigenous presence in her school community!

 - Create a digital story – fiction or non-fiction

-- A way of sharing Inquiry learning perhaps.
-A timeline would help highlight the ‘process’
+- A way of sharing Inquiry learning; a timeline might help highlight the ‘process’

-This resource is great to use in a second language classroom such as French Immersion, Core French, etc. It allows for students to creatively engage in language learning.
+Timelines can be valuable in a second language classroom such as French Immersion, Core French, etc; allowing students to creatively engage in language learning.

 What uses come to your mind?
 Comment or Tweet to share!

-- Padlet can be used for lovely visual timelines.
+- Padlet can be used for visual and interactive timelines.

 - Time Graphics is another free timeline maker (though not one I’ve tested!)